|

-Applying Case-Based Reasoning: techniques for enterprise systems by Ian Watson Applying Case-Based Reasoning: Techniques for Enterprise Systems
+Applying Case-Based Reasoning: Techniques for Enterprise

 by Ian Watson